b-yond-infinite-network/amaze-us/dataengineering/challenge-2/README.md

 # Challenge 2 - We want a Shrubbery!!

-Ar eyou able to hep us find the Holly Grial of the python world?
+Are you able to help us find the Holly Grail of the python world?
 Use as many tricks, libraries and crazy ideas you want.
 Be yourself and find us that shruberry.

 ## Excercises